Information systems security: preventing the leakage of sensitive information

 Securing your information system :

-Our client, one of Europe’s biggest private banks, wanted to reduce the risk of leak of sensitive data (identities, financial transactions, etc.).
-Since the cause of such leaks is generally malicious internal actions, the Head of IT Security (ISSM) wanted to be able to identify all the sensitive data in the bank’s internal systems in order to protect it better.
+Our customer, one of Europe's leading private bankers, wanted to minimize the risk of leaks of sensitive information (identities, financial transactions, etc.).
+As this type of leak is most often due to internal malicious acts, the Information Systems Security Manager (ISSM) wanted to exhaustively identify the sensitive information present on the internal IS in order to better protect it.

 1. Where exactly are all the sensitive data held by the bank stored?
 Which databases?
 Which tables?
 Which columns?
 But also which files (notably Excel files and other listings scattered across the internal network)?